-Plants from the Asclepias genus tend to be either half hardy or hardy perennials.
+Plants from the Asclepias plant genus tend to be either half hardy or hardy perennials.

 Milkweed plants normally flower in the summer.

-Asclepias are often subshrub like in nature and the they range in size from 30 cm to 2 metres.
+Asclepias are often subshrub like in nature, and the they range in size from 30 cm to 2 metres (1 to 7 feet).

-They are often grown as they are plants attractive to butterflies (especially the monarch).
+They are often grown in wildlife gardens as they are plants that are very attractive to butterflies (especially the monarch).